-The Lighthouse is pleased to announce a new program for Virginia Wesleyan Students: Summer High-Impact Practice Program or SHIPP.
+The Lighthouse is pleased to accept applications for its Summer High-Impact Practice Program or SHIPP for summer 2018.

 SHIPP is a competitive program that offers grants and academic support to Virginia Wesleyan students to undertake credit-bearing internship, research, or study away experiences during the summer.

 Applications for Summer 2018 SHIPP will be accepted on a rotating basis.

 Applications are located on The Lighthouse’s page on Virginia Wesleyan’s Portal.